IEEE-ITSS-HAIT/2024-IEEE-ITSS-PBP/README.md

-# 2nd ITSS Student Competition in Pedestrian Behavior Prediction
+# 2nd IEEE ITSS Student Competition in Pedestrian Behavior Prediction

-Welcome to the official repository for the 2nd ITSS Student Competition in Pedestrian Behavior Prediction.
-This competition is organized by the IEEE ITSS Technical Committee on Human-Centered AI in Transportation (HAIT) and focuses on advancing AI technologies for predicting pedestrian behavior in the context of intelligent transportation systems.
+Welcome to the official repository for the 2nd IEEE ITSS Student Competition in Pedestrian Behavior Prediction.
+This competition is organized by the IEEE Intelligent Transportation Systems Society Technical Committee on Human-Centered AI in Transportation (HAIT) and focuses on advancing AI technologies for predicting pedestrian behavior in the context of intelligent transportation systems.

 ## Competition Overview